Counting common perpendicular arcs in negative curvature: Introduction

 \ecoro

-This corollary is due to Oh-Shah \cite{OhShaCircles} when the limit set of $\Ga_0$ is a round sphere.
-We refer to Corollary \ref{coro:geneOhShaKimintrogene} for a more general version and to Section \ref{subsec:countinlimset} for complements, generalizing results of Oh-Shah \cite{OhShaCircles}, and for extensions to any rank one symmetric space.
+This corollary is due to \cite{OhShaCircles} when the limit set of $\Ga_0$ is a round sphere (allowing the use of homogeneous dynamics).
+We refer to Corollary \ref{coro:geneOhShaKimintrogene} for a more general version and to Section \ref{subsec:countinlimset} for complements and for extensions to any rank one symmetric space.

 The results of this paper have been announced in the survey \cite{ParPauRev}.
-Some applications and generalisations will appear in separate papers: In \cite{ParPauTou}, we give several arithmetic applications of the results, obtained by considering arithmetically defined manifolds and orbifolds of constant negative curvature.
+In \cite{ParPau14AFST}, we give several arithmetic applications of the results of this paper, obtained by considering arithmetically defined manifolds and orbifolds of constant negative curvature.
 In \cite{ParPauHeis}, we consider arithmetic applications in the Heisenberg group via complex hyperbolic geometry.
-In \cite{ParPauHuber}, we study counting and equidistribution in conjugacy classes, giving a new proof of the main result of \cite{Huber56} and generalising it to parabolic cyclic and more general subgroups, arbitrary dimension, infinite volume and variable curvature.
+In \cite{ParPau15MZ}, we study counting and equidistribution in conjugacy classes, giving a new proof of the main result of \cite{Huber56} and generalising it to parabolic cyclic and more general subgroups, arbitrary dimension, infinite volume and variable curvature.

+The previous ArXiv version of this article contained the extension of the counting and equidistribution results \ref{theo:mainintrocount}, \ref{theo:mainintroequidis} and \ref{theo:4} to Gibbs measures (that is, equilibrium states associated with H\"older potentials on $T^1M$) and counting functions with weights.
+In order to shorten this paper, this material will appear as part of \cite{BroParPau16}.

-{ {\it Acknowledgement: } The first author thanks the Université de Paris-Sud (Orsay) for a month of visiting professor where this work was started, and the FIM of ETH Z\"urich for its support in 2011-2012 when this work was continued.
-The second author thanks the ETH in Z\"urich for frequent stays during the writing of this paper.
+{ {\it Acknowledgement: } The first author thanks the Université Paris-Sud for a month of visiting professor where this work was started, and the FIM of ETH Z\"urich for its support when this work was continued.
+The second author thanks ETH Z\"urich for frequent stays during the writing of this paper.
 Both authors thank the Mittag-Leffler Institute where this paper was almost completed. }